apyra/nvim-unity/README.md

 ## Usage

 ### Open Files from Unity
-- When you click a `.cs` file in Unity, it sends the path to the `NvimUnityServer` via HTTP.
+- Click in a `.cs` file in Unity and it will open in Neovim, simple like that.
-- The server ensures it opens in the correct Neovim instance/terminal.
 - All files from the same project share a terminal.

 ### Regenerate Project Files
 - From Unity: `Preferences > External Tools > Regenerate Project Files`
 - From Assets Menu: `Assets > NvimUnity > Regenerate Project Files`
 - From Neovim: ([nvim-unity-handle]("https://github.com/apyra/nvim-unity-handle.git"))`:Uregenerate`

----

-## How It Works

-- If a Neovim instance already exists for the Unity project, it reuses it.
-- `NvimUnityServer.cs` handles incoming HTTP `/open` and `/regenerate` commands.

 ---